 SATISFACTORY UNSATISFACTORY CONTENT Complexity of thought, critical evaluation of data, and synthesis of sources Central idea(s) unclear, irrelevant, or inadequately discussed, and insufficient sources ORGANIZATION AND COHERENCE Document has a clear thesis statement; paragraphs have identifiable structure including topic sentences, transitions, and logical progression.
 Document and paragraphs lack logical organization of ideas, and lack transitions and coherence to guide the reader.
 ARGUMENT AND SUPPORT Persuasive and confident presentation of ideas strongly supported with evidence.
 At weak end of satisfactory range, only generalized discussion of ideas, or adequate discussion, but weak support for argument(s) Only weak generalizations in summary or narrative form that give no critical analysis and therefore little or no support to the main idea or argument STYLE Word choice appropriate for the context, genre, and discipline.
 Sentences display complexity and logical structure Inappropriate or incorrect wording for the context, genre, or discipline.
-Sentences overly long or short, awkwardly constructed

-MECHANICS range, a few unobtrusive spelling, punctuation, or grammatical errors So many mechanical and/or grammatical errors that they impede the reader's understanding and/or severely undermine the writer's credibility. ----------- -- --
+Sentences overly long or short, awkwardly constructed MECHANICS Error-free presentation of ideas.
+At the weak end of the satisfactory range, a few unobtrusive spelling, punctuation, or grammatical errors that do not obscure the main argument or points.
+So many mechanical and/or grammatical errors that they impede the reader's understanding and/or severely undermine the writer's credibility.